Revised May 2020

 - Access will be provided via purchasing, borrowing, electronic connections, document delivery, and consortial arrangements.
 The appropriate method will be determined by short and long term goals of the library.

-- JMU Libraries collects resources in a variety of formats but with the priority on electronic formats for reference, journals, and media collections in order to provide our users the highest degree of access.
+- JMU Libraries collects resources in a variety of formats but with the priority on electronic formats in order to provide our users the highest degree of access.

 - Budget allocation for materials considers many factors, including but not limited to appropriate balance among types of materials (e.g., books, media, journal, datasets, tests), expenditures for interdisciplinary materials and new programs, level of programming, identification of signature degree programs, inflation rates etc.

-- JMU Libraries will define, develop, and manage its collection in cooperation with each academic department or college through the Library Liaison Program.
+- JMU Libraries will define, develop, and manage its collection in cooperation with each academic department or college through Liaison Librarians.